1blckhrt/commit/README.md

 1. Clone the repository
 2. Install the required dependencies (I recommend using `uv`)
-3. Alias the entry point to your shell (e.g., `alias commit="python path/to/commit/src/main.py"`)
+3. Alias the entry point to your shell.

 ## Flake Installation